Adnnann/MERN-frontend-backend/README.md

 ## Important notes

+I had to name app library-2 as there is system folder library on Mac and I could not use it.
+If I rename it on git I will probably have troubles in process of correcting potential errors.

 In order to use the app you shound change in server/config/config.js url for Atlas Mongo DB database and in client/.env file you should store following data:

 ### DATABASE=library